Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 {% endtab %}

 {% tab title="iOS" %}​
 1. Add the [Mobile Core](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core) and Analytics extensions to your project using Cocoapods.
-Add following pods in your `Podfile`
+2. Add following pods in your `Podfile`:

 ```objectivec
 pod 'ACPCore'
 pod 'ACPAnalytics'
 ``` ​

-2. Import the Analytics and Identity libraries:
+3. Import the Analytics and Identity libraries:

 #### Objective-C